Success Stories From Previous "Featured Families"

 UPDATE ON THE TWINS: The twins' search for a tie to an established family was successful when a cousin was located and swiped his cheek for a DNA test.
 He and they are almost perfect matches to the control for the SpartCons.
 Although we can still not prove the relationship to the SpartCons' James, born about 1730, beyond doubt, the closeness of the match to other SpartCons and the location of the twins' earliest known ancestor near the town where James, and two civil documents from that county, are sufficient for most of us to accept that this earliest known ancestor was a grandson of James.

-UPDATE ON JOSEPH LOWERY ALEXANDER: A male Alexander-line descendant agreed to swab his cheek to please a couple of cousins, and the line to which we have tentatively assigned him has proved to be one of the most unusual western European lines.
-All these Alexanders and others of their subgroup, which is part of larger haplogroup, are thought to have descended from Roman soldiers who were recruited from the Balkans and and who were stationed in England and Wales during the later period of occupation until around 400 A.D.
-Out of all the Alexanders tested, only about a half dozen belong to this group, and they probably do not share an Alexander-line male ancestor with any of the major Alexander families within the last twenty thousand (20,000) years.
+UPDATE ON JOSEPH LOWERY ALEXANDER: A male who had a paper trail showing that he was an Alexander-line descendant of Joseph Carson Alexander, grandson of Joseph Lowery, agreed to swab his cheek for a couple of prospective cousins, and the line to which we tentatively assigned him is one of the most unusual western European lines.
+All the Alexanders in this line and other members of their subgroup, which is part of larger haplogroup, are thought to have descended from Roman soldiers who were recruited from the Balkans and and who were stationed in England and Wales during the later period of occupation until around 400 A.D.
+Out of all the Alexanders tested, only about a half dozen belong to this group, and they probably do not share an Alexander-line male ancestor with any of the major Alexander families within the last several thousand years.
 Usually, there is little hope of tracing ancestry back to Europe without records, but some narrowing down of potential early English ancestors may be possible for his little clan.
-As is usual when there are results from only one YDNA tester to use for tying a family to a group, we would like to have a second person from the same lineage to verify that tie.
+Even when there is little to no doubt about the tester's line of descent, results from a single YDNA tester from a line should be verified be results from a second test subject.

 If you are a male Alexander descendant and are willing to take the YDNA test,